Home » Amsterdam » Anne Frank House tours

 Step 2: On the day of your visit, also try your luck with the same day Museum tickets

-If you can buy the Anne Frank Museum tickets at the last minute, you get to explore both her house and the area where she grew up.
+If you can buy the Anne Frank Museum tickets at the last minute, you can explore her house and the area where she grew up.

 The Fascinating Story of Anne Frank